shamsWMM/internship_project/CloudLab/README.md

 1. Log in to your CloudLab account.
 2. Navigate to Experiments > Create Experiment Profile.
 3. Create a name for the profile such as "internship_project".
-4. Select Git Repo and copy and paste the link for [our GitHub repository](https://github.com/shamsWMM/internship_project.git).
+4. Select Git Repo and copy and paste the link for [this repository](https://github.com/shamsWMM/internship_project.git).
 5. Click Confirm then click Create.

 # 1.2 Instantiating the profile